listenalphabeats/react-native-capability-client/README.md

 const result = await sendMessage(nodes[0], '/some/path', 'WgQKAiAx')
 ```

+## Cavaets

+Android's capability client enables a direct communications line between an app on your phone with an app on your watch.
+Two important conditions must be met however for this to work:

+- The Phone app and the WearOS app must share the same applicationId
+- The Phone app and the WearOS app must be signed with the same keystore

+Failure to perform either of those steps will result in the phone and the watch app not being able to exchange messages with one another.

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.